aryna-yukhnevich/dev/README.md

 }
 ```
 **Monitoring Groups Configuration**: \
+Inside each group we list group elements with their properties (such as `name`, `sla_seconds`, `minimum_number_of_runs`).
+- the element `glue_jobs` should be adjusted in accordance with the monitoring resource type (e.g., `glue_jobs`, `step_functions`, `lambda_functions`, `glue_workflows`, `glue_catalogs`, `glue_crawlers`).
+- in the `name` parameter, specify the resource name to be monitored (e.g., Glue Job name). \
-Inside group we list group elements with their properties.
-Properties list depends on the element type (e.g. Glue Job can have properies such as `name`, `sla_seconds`, `minimum_number_of_runs`).
-If you would like to monitor the resources with the same prefix (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), you can simply describe those using wildcards: `glue-pipeline1-*`.
+**Note**: If you would like to monitor the resources with the same prefix (e.g., glue-pipeline1-ingest, glue-pipeline1-cleanse, glue-pipeline1-staging), you can simply describe them using wildcards: `glue-pipeline1-*`.
 - in the `group_name` parameter, specify the name of your monitoring pipeline (group).
-- the element `glue_jobs` should be adjusted in accordance with the monitoring resource type (e.g., `glue_jobs`, `step_functions`, `lambda_functions`, `glue_workflows`, `glue_catalogs`, `glue_crawlers`).
-- in the `name` parameter, specify the resource name to be monitored (e.g., Glue Job name).
 - in the `monitored_environment_name` parameter, enter the name of your monitored environment (listed in the general settings).
-- in the `sla_seconds`, enter If execution time exceeds "sla_seconds", run will be counted as "sla miss" in report.
-If omitted or equals to 0 - not checked.
+- [Optional] in the `sla_seconds`, specify SLA for the resource exeution time.
+If the execution time exceeds `sla_seconds`, such resource run will be marked with the `Warning` status in the Daily Digest and the comment that some runs haven't met SLA (=<<sla_seconds>> sec).
+If this parameter is not set or equals to 0 - the check is not applied during the Digest generation.
-- in the `minimum_number_of_runs`, enter Least number of runs expected.
-If it's less, then comments is shown in report and job is marked as problematic.
-If omitted or equals to 0 - not checked.
+- [Optional] in the `minimum_number_of_runs`, specify the least number of runs expected.
+If there have been less actual runs than expected, then such resource run will be marked with the `Warning` status and an additional comment will be shown in the Daily Digest.
+If this parameter is not set or equals to 0 - the check is not applied during the Digest generation.

 ### 4. Specify Recipients and Subscriptions  <a name="specify-recipients-and-subscriptions"></a>
 The `recipients.json` file specifies recipients for alerts and digests, along with their subscriptions to monitoring groups.